nunofachada/simoututils/README.md

 The first argument is dependent on the actual `stats_get_*` being used.
-In this case, we are using the package default [stats_get_pphpc] function, which requires the user to specify the steady-state truncation point (i.e. 1000).
+In this case, we are using the package default [stats_get_pphpc] function, which requires the user to specify the steady-state truncation point (i.e., 1000).
 The last argument specifies the number of outputs.
 The function returns a _n_ x _m_ matrix of focal measures, with _n_=6 statistical summaries and _m_=6 outputs: